 Articles by KJ Soze

-Click here for article posts about the last days of this age we live in, salvation, the afterlife and many other related topics.
-Please start with the Introduction.
+Click here for numerous article posts about the last days of this age we live in, salvation, the afterlife and many other related topics.

-Below is a new article about the post-trib rapture being compared to an end-wrath rapture.
+Below is an article about the post-trib rapture being compared to an end-wrath rapture.

-Click here for a PDF copy of this article below about the rapture.
+Click here for a PDF copy of this article.

 Post-Tribulation vs. End-Wrath Rapture